Vulse ArtVulse Art

 Per-user subscription pricing charges a fixed monthly fee for each active user, and is the most transparent and predictable model.
 You pay a set rate per seat per month, the price is usually published, and your cost scales linearly with the size of your programme.
 Typical rates in 2026 range from around $15 to $40 per user per month depending on the feature tier.

 The advantages are predictability and transparency.
 You know exactly what a 25-person programme costs before you talk to anyone.
 There are usually no platform minimums, so you can start small and scale up.
-Vulse, for example, publishes Pro pricing at $17 per user per month and Teams at $37, with no minimum spend.
+Vulse, for example, publishes seat-banded pricing from $6 per user per month with no minimum spend, and the rate falls as seat count rises.

 The main consideration is that for very large deployments, per-user pricing can in theory become more expensive than a negotiated enterprise contract, though in practice the threshold where that happens is high.